we have you covered at every step of your healing journey.

 The poor yolk of the egg has been through the ringer in the past 50 years.
 Unfortunately, nutrition science is still new in the eyes of science, and we’re still getting things wrong.
 (Just like the idea that your BMI can tell how healthy you are!
 Oops.)
 Anyway, similar to dairy, eggs are also nutritional powerhouses.
 They have lots of high quality protein, fats, potassium, vitamin D, B12, phosphorus, and zinc!
 BUT they only have all those fantastic nutrients that fuel our brains and bodies if you eat the yolk.
 The white really only has protein.
 In order to get the full nutritional benefits of eggs, including all those nutrients like vitamin D and B12 that are often hard to get in other foods, we gotta eat the whole egg!
 Plus it’s delicious!
 Sunny side up anyone?

-4. You don’t have to save dessert for after dinner
+4. you have to save dessert for after dinner

 Who says you can’t have a cookie with your morning coffee?
 Why can’t you have apple pie for breakfast the day after Thanksgiving?
 Who says cereal has to be a breakfast food?
 What about cereal as an evening snack?
 A lot of our beliefs around why certain foods should be eaten at certain times of the day are actually a mixture of social constructs, habits, and a little diet culture.